 At the end of first year, engineering students are asked to submit an online Program Preference Form indicating the departments they are most interested in.
 Placement into programs is very competitive and based on academic performance.
 The online form must be completed by May 15.

 The GPA cut-off for admission changes from year to year.
 Students are admitted through a broad-based admission process.
 We want people who will be both academically successful and an active contributor of our community.
 Broad-based criteria are also assessed on a holistic basis to determine final placements.
 We consider your unique life experiences, non-academic background, hobbies, motivation and passion, but these students must still meet a minimum academic performance standard.

 Students in the department can chose to focus their degree by specializing in an option, or they can chose to pursue the general option.
-The department offers Biomedical, Thermofluids and Mechatronics options.
+The department offers Aerospace, Biomechanics & Medical Devices, Mechatronics and Thermofluids options.
 Admission information can be found here.

 People having graduated with a diploma in mechanical engineering technology may enter third year of UBC’s Mechanical Engineering program through a special bridging program at Camosun College.